emilyraine/hons-project/README.md

 - changes to the dog controller, fitness functions and evaluator to introduce evolving morphologies
 - introduction of 4 new environments: namely ice, mud, ice-mud (high coverage) and ice-mud(low coverage)

+The naheed-fixedMorph branch contains the code dog agents with fixed morphology and the new environments.

 ## Development Environment